Interplay of magnetic field and trigonal distortion in the honeycomb $\Gamma$ model: Occurrence of a spin-flop phase: Introduction

 To study the intriguing IPs in the presence of a magnetic field, we start from a $\Gamma$-$\Gamma'$ model with a dominant AFM $\Gamma$ interaction.
 Here, the ground state is known to host two exotic phases dubbed $\Gamma$ spin liquid ($\Gamma$SL, named after the ground state of the honeycomb $\Gamma$ model \cite{LuoNPJ2021,CatunYWetal2018,GohlkeWYetal2018}) and chiral-spin ordering stabilized by a small AFM $\Gamma'$ interaction \cite{LuoStaKee2022}.
-With the increase of $\Gamma'$ term, the model is equivalent to a $U(1)$-symmetric XXZ model when $\Gamma' = \Gamma$, and the ground state turns out to be an AFM$_c$ state whose magnetic moment is along the $\textbf{c}$ [111] direction.
+The model is equivalent to a $U(1)$-symmetric XXZ model when $\Gamma' = \Gamma$, and the ground state turns out to be an AFM$_c$ state whose magnetic moment is along the $\textbf{c}$ [111] direction.
 A natural question in mind is that if an IP could appear over the disordered phases or AFM$_c$ states in the presence of an external magnetic field.
-We recall that the uniaxial Heisenberg antiferromagnet can undergo a spin-flop transition for a magnetic field applied parallel to the easy-axis direction \cite{AndersonCallen1964,Morrison1973}.
+We recall that the uniaxial Heisenberg antiferromagnet undergoes a spin-flop transition when a magnetic field is applied parallel to the easy-axis direction \cite{AndersonCallen1964,Morrison1973}.
 In the spin-flop region, the spins exhibit considerable components that are normal to the field direction, albeit with somewhat canting toward the applied field \cite{Tian2021}.
 To this end, we apply a [111] magnetic field in the $\Gamma$-$\Gamma'$ model, and a spin-flop phase is found to set in above the $\Gamma$SL, the chiral-spin ordering, and the AFM$_c$ phase, before entering into the paramagnetic phase at large field.
-Notably, the spin-flop phase at the parameter of $\Gamma' = \Gamma$ could be interpreted as a superfluid phase in the hard-core extended Bose-Hubbard model \cite{Wessel2007,GanWenYeetal2007}.
+Notably, the spin-flop phase in the parameter region with $\Gamma' = \Gamma$ could be interpreted as a superfluid phase in the hard-core extended Bose-Hubbard model \cite{Wessel2007,GanWenYeetal2007}.